 2. Monthly promos to keep customers excited.

-Set up a monthly email with timely promotions that keep your audience engaged.
 ChowNow’s Automated Email Marketing includes emails featuring a top-performing promo (promotion covered by the restaurant) plus designs that highlight your brand and food–all proven to delight your diners and drive steady repeat orders.

 3. Rewards program reminders

-- Sending reminders when they’re close to earning a reward: “You’re just 5 stickers away from a free entrée!”
+You can send reminders when they’re close to earning a reward like “You’re just 5 stickers away from a free entrée!” or encourage repeat visits by celebrating milestones like “You’ve placed 5 orders—here’s a treat on us!”

-4. Bringback emails to help your restaurant stay top of mind.
+4. Bring back emails to help your restaurant stay top of mind.

 With ChowNow’s Automated Email Marketing, when a diner goes more than 21 days without purchasing from your restaurant, they’ll receive branded emails similar to this.